johsteffens/mocutsvd/doc/mocutsvd.md

 The back-transformation on $U,V$, on the other hand, has approximately the same complexity as band-diagonalization.
 Therefore, this part should be done with careful optimization.
 B. Lang [9] showed that the back-transformations can be rearranged in a cache-efficient manner and he suggests using the WY-representation for accrued left and right HR.

-His work spawned efforts on adapting the 3-phase solution to more specialized hardware such as the GPU, e.g. M. Gates et al. [11].
+Subsequent work focused on adapting the 3-phase solution using the BLAS framework on specialized hardware such as the GPU, e.g. M. Gates et al. [11].

 ## The MocUT Algorithm

 The MocUT SVD is a 3-phase algorithm.
 Its distinction from the previously discussed 3-phase approach is its usage of accrued unitary transformations.
-It does not attempt use the WY-Representation, is not dependent on any BLAS-library and it is designed for general purpose CPUs rather than specialized hardware.
+It does not attempt use the WY-Representation, is not dependent on a specific BLAS-framework and it is designed for general purpose CPUs rather than specialized hardware.
 It achieves its performance advantage by chopping up the sequence of transformation into a set of suitable *"atomic"* transformations, and then finding a permutation with improved [data-locality](true_scalability.md#data-locality)

 To describe this approach, we begin with the observation that for all time-critical operations, we can use a set of accrued unitary transformations: In Phase 1, this applies to matrices $A$, $U$ and $V$.
 In Phases 2 and 3, only back-transformations on $U$ and $V$ are relevant: Residual computational effort on band-diagonal $A$ is negligible in comparison.